tigranv/Useful_Examples_C-Sharp/README.md

+# Useful Examples on C#
-# In this repository, I gathered a lot of useful examples of code that I created while studying programming
+In this repository, I gathered a lot of useful examples of code that I created while studying programming

 1. [Accelerator magnets(Inheritance Example)] (https://github.com/tigranv/Useful-examples/tree/master/AcceleratorMagnets(InheritanceExample))